-- 1. Supply the card with a stereo signal that originated from mono material and that has a large amount of uncorrelated noise added to each channel.
-This will allow you to set the Mono Threshold to a value that will detect the mono condition in the presence of noise. - Warning: Make sure that the material is in-phase.
-Mono material will not be detected if it is out of phase. - 2.
-Turn off all sources of errors in a Fault Condition and assign Mono as the only error.
-Also, make sure that you set the Fault Duration to a small number of frames so that you will see when the error condition disappears. - 3.
-Set the Mono Duration to 0.5 sec so that you can see the results of adjusting the Mono Threshold Level without getting confused with the detection time. - 4.
+1. Supply the card with a stereo signal that originated from mono material and that has a large amount of uncorrelated noise added to each channel.
+This will allow the user to set the Mono Threshold to a value that will detect the mono condition in the presence of noise.

+Make sure that the material is in-phase.
+Mono material will not be detected if it is out of phase.

+- 2. Turn off all sources of errors in a Fault Condition and assign Mono as the only error.
+Also, make sure that the Fault Duration is set to a small number of frames in order to see when the error condition disappears. - 3.
+Set the Mono Duration to 0.5 sec to view the results of adjusting the Mono Threshold Level without getting confused by the detection time. - 4.
 Adjust the Mono Threshold Level so that the Fault Condition detects the mono material in the presence of noise. - 5.
-Set the Mono Duration to a time period appropriate to your application. - Warning: Periods of silence (below the Silence Level) will extend this duration.
-In other words, periods without audio content are not included in the mono detection. - Warning: Stereo material with long periods of similar left/right content (i.e. talking heads in a news cast) may cause the mono detector to fire.
-It is best to set the Mono Duration to a value larger than what you would expect.
+Set the Mono Duration to a time period appropriate to the application.

+Periods of silence (below the Silence Level) will extend this duration.
+In other words, periods without audio content are not included in the mono detection.

+Stereo material with long periods of similar left/right content (i.e. talking heads in a news cast) may cause the mono detector to fire.
+It is best to set the Mono Duration to a value larger than what the user would expect.